openebs/openebs/contribute/design/1.x/cstor_cr_schema/apis.md

 	// Supported values are : stripe, mirror, raidz and raidz2 DataRaidGroupType string `json:"dataRaidGroupType"`

-	// WriteCacheRaidGroupType is the write cachce raid type
+	// WriteCacheRaidGroupType is the write cache raid type
 	// Supported values are : stripe, mirror, raidz and raidz2 WriteCacheRaidGroupType string `json:"writeCacheRaidGroupType"`

-	// ThickProvisioning to enable over thick provisioning
+	// ThickProvisioning will provision the volumes, only if capacity is available on the pool.
+	// Setting this to true will disable over-provisioning of the pool.
 	// Optional -- defaults to false
 	ThickProvisioning bool `json:"thickProvisioning"`